tshekar9/Data-Scientist-Portfolio/README.md

 Intern Doctor
 Hassan Institute of Medical Sciences, India - April 2022 to April 2023
+-	Experience maintaining and updating patient EHR.
+-	Analyzed patient histories and clinical examinations algorithmically to form differential diagnoses in a fast-paced environment
+-	Worked with doctors from various specialties to formulate the best treatment plans

 Undergraduate Researcher
 Hassan Institute of Medical Sciences, India – July 2022 to December 2022